-This 2011 edition of our popular guidebook was fully revised in late 2010.
-It describes the West Highland Way in detail from Milngavie northward, including the final "extra mile" in Fort William.
-It has many fresh photographs and many updates, and contains all you need to plan and enjoy your holiday on the West Highland Way:
+This fourth edition of our popular guidebook was first published in 2011 and after fieldwork in 2015, a revised version was released in April 2015.
+It describes the West Highland Way in detail from Milngavie northward, including the improved lochside path north of Rowardennan and the final "extra mile" in Fort William.
+It has many fresh photographs and route updates, and contains all you need to plan and enjoy your holiday on the West Highland Way:

 - the Way in sections, with summaries of distance, terrain and where to find food and drink

 - concise background on the history and wildlife

 - information about side-trips, e.g. Ben Lomond and Ben Nevis

 - background information about Loch Lomond, history, habitats and wildlife

 - planning information for travel by car, train, bus or plane

 - drop-down route map of the West Highland Way in six panels (1:100,000)